nvohra0016/nvohra0016.github.io/_portfolio/portfolio-1.md

 ---
-title: "Thermo-hydro-mechanical Analysis of Permafrost."
+title: "Thermo-Hydro-Mechanical Analysis of Permafrost."
 excerpt: "Mathematical analysis of the coupling governing subsidence of thawing permafrost by using Biot's poroelasticity equations and the Stefan problem.<br/><img src='/images/thaw_cartoon3.png'  width='500' height='500'>"
 collection: portfolio
 ---